 In reality, the order applies only to persons seeking immigrant visas abroad in the family based (F-1, F-2, F-3, and F-4) and employment based (EB-1, EB-2, EB-3 and EB-4) preference categories.

 At the present time, the U.S. consulates have already stopped issuing routine immigrant visas due to the COVID-19 pandemic.
-Therefore the new presidential order does not change the status quo in any way.
-In essence, the order is a publicity stunt to appeal to Trump’s anti-immigration base of supporters, and to deflect criticism of his own mishandling of the pandemic.
+Therefore the new presidential order does not change the status quo at this time.
+However, the order may be extended after the consulates begin to reopen, and may also be expanded to other categories.

 Allen & Hodgman is open and functioning to serve our clients during these difficult and often frightening times.
 Please contact us if we can help with your immigration concerns.